swLai/BigInteger/README.md

 # Big Integer Computation

-The class is aim at easy adoption for big integers computation with medium performance in c++ programming.
+The class is aimed at easy adoption for big integers computation with medium performance in c++ programming.

 ## Notification